FAQ – Basics

 How much does Scouting cost?

-The Troop charges an annual fee of between CHF300 and CHF375 depending on the year’s budget.
-(The fee for 2022 is CHF315.)
-One part of this fee covers the rechartering (registration) with our BSA Council (Trans-Atlantic Council) the rest covers the cost of running the Troop.
-That is, new/replacement equipment (tents, stoves, cooking gear, propane tanks, etc.), rank badges and merit badges, each scout’s first uniform (dress shirt, T-shirt, scarf, slide, merit badge sash) and their scout book (replacements are charged at retail value).
-There is also a fee charged in USD to register with the National organisation (BSA).
+The Troop charges an annual fee of between CHF 300 and CHF 400 depending on the year’s budget (the fee for 2024 is CHF 380).
+One part of this fee covers the rechartering (registration) with the BSA, another part for our BSA Council (Trans-Atlantic Council) and the rest covers the cost of running the Troop.
+That is, new/replacement equipment (tents, stoves, cooking gear, propane tanks, etc.), rank badges and merit badges, adult/chaperone participation, insurance, etc. The cost for each scout’s first uniform (Class A dress shirt, Class B t-shirt, scarf, slide, merit badge sash, uniform insignia) and their scout book (replacements are charged at retail value) is charged separately.

 For each monthly camping trip, there is a modest “food fee” to cover the purchase.
 Each patrol creates their own menu for the monthly camping trip and can decide to raise or lower this fee to be aligned with their menu choices.
 TYPICALLY, this is CHF15-20 per scout per month.

-For each activity, there is also an “Activity Fee” which helps to pay for annual registration, numerous awards, badges, pins, campground fees, and more.
+For each activity, there is also an “Activity Fee” which helps to pay for the scout’s registration, a professional guide (if necessary), campground fees, and more.
 It usually is NOT enough for all expenses.

 Finally, there is a fee for special events, such as the Summer Camp (often Camp Alpine at Kandersteg).
 This week-long Summer Camp is a great experience and we encourage Scouts to attend every year.
 Please start saving for this NOW so that Camp is not a “financial burden” when payment is due (usually Spring of each year).